ly9802/DynamicAccumulatedAttentionMap/README.md

 ![Framwork](./.img/FrameworkDAAM.jpg)

 # The Environment Setup
-To run the code successfully, please downlod anaconda3 from the [official website](https://www.anaconda.com/download/success) and install it in advance.
+To run the code successfully, please download the software Anaconda3 from the [official website](https://www.anaconda.com/download/success) and install it in advance.

 1. After installation, open a **Command Prompt** (Windows) or **Terminal** (Linux), input the following command,
 <pre>